free-audio/clap-plugins/README.md

 You should be aware that even if you hide all your symbols some may still remain visible at unexpected places.
 Objective-C seems to register every classes including those coming from plugins in a **flat namespace**.
-Which means that if two plugins define two different Objective-C but with the same, they will clash which will result in undeflined behavior.
+Which means that if two plugins define two different Objective-C classes but with the same, they will clash which will result in undeflined behavior.

 Qt uses a few Objective-C classes on macOS.
 So it is crucial to use `QT_NAMESPACE`.
 There is a pending VCPKG [PR](https://github.com/microsoft/vcpkg/pull/22713).